-As this wonderful article from Ars Technica states, “Before the World Wide Web did anything, HyperCard did everything.”
+As a 2012 article in Ars Technica reminds us, “before the World Wide Web did anything, HyperCard did everything.”

 HyperCard was a software “erector set” designed by one of the major early geniuses at Apple, Bill Atkinson.
 It was a radically democratized application development environment, so simple that 10-year olds could use it with little instruction to make school projects while professionals could use create breakthrough originals like Myst, and its even cooler precursor, Cosmic Osmo.